UPDATE – MARCH 2026:

-UPDATE — JULY 2025: This article remains accurate following changes in U.S. federal AI policy.
+This article remains accurate following changes in U.S. federal AI policy.
 While the Biden-era OMB AI guidance is still publicly available, the Trump administration repealed it in January 2025.
-Still, the policy’s goals and structure continue to influence ongoing debates about AI governance in the United States.
+Since then, U.S. federal AI policy has continued shifting toward accelerating AI adoption and reducing regulatory barriers.

 ORIGINAL NEWS STORY: